- Submission deadline: January 11th, 2021 at 12pm (noon) PT – Pacific Time

 What happens after LBWs are accepted?

 Authors of accepted submissions will receive instructions via email regarding how to prepare and submit their publication-ready versions and video previews, as well as details on the logistics of poster presentation at CHI 2021.
+All authors are strongly encouraged to use the instructions for accessible pdfs to add accessibility to your final generated pdf.
 Accepted LBWs will be made available in the ACM Digital Library two weeks before CHI.
 Details follow.

 Publication-ready versions: Authors of accepted submissions will receive short feedback on changes to be made to their LBWs for the publication-ready deadline.
 They are encouraged but not required to make edits to their submissions before submitting publication-ready versions of the same.